QimingZhu1992/PINN-AM/README.md

 # PINN-AM

-A physics-informed neural network for application in additive manufacturing problem.
+A physics-informed neural network for application in additive manufacturing problems.
 The following article outline our code:
 ```
 @article{zhu2021machine,
   title={Machine learning for metal additive manufacturing: predicting temperature and melt pool fluid dynamics using physics-informed neural networks},